Physiome/journal-website/content/pages/instructions-to-authors.md

 <li>Use high quality images.
 Recommended image formats are PDF for plots, graphs, and diagrams, and JPG for photographic images. <a href="https://www.overleaf.com/learn/latex/Inserting_Images" target="_blank" rel="noopener noreferrer">Advice on image handling in Overleaf can be found here.</a> Maximum image size is 1MB.
 <a href="https://www.overleaf.com/help/336-my-image-files-are-very-large" target="_blank" rel="noopener noreferrer">See here for treatment of large images.</a> </li>
 <li>Use a sans serif font for text in the figures, of at least 10pt font size in the final image in the manuscript. </li>
+<li>Figures copied from the primary paper (or elsewhere) must be used with permission from the original publisher. </li>
 <!-- <li>Label subplots in the upper left corner using capital letters.
 Label all axes and include units. </li> -->
 <!-- <li>Include a legend if the graph has multiple curves in the same plot.
 If you want to point out specific features of a graph, use inserts or arrows rather than incomplete representations of the graph. </li>
  --></ul>